opencoff/go-proxies/README.rst

 What is this?
 =============
 A simple implementation of HTTP and SOCKSv5 proxy servers in golang.
-Both are expected to scale well on a modern multi-processor box.
+The proxy is expected to scale well on a modern multi-processor box.
-They runs on any platform that is supported by Go.
+It runs on any platform that is supported by Go.

 Building the servers
 ---------------------